liamwalsh1980/Milestone-Project-1/README.md

 * Media queries - resources page (resources.html)

-    - The h4 header in the articles needed to be adjusted on the large screen size.
     - The subscribe button needed to be adjusted on most screen sizes to look in proportion with the rest of the web page.
     - The useful links section has been adjusted slightly to fit within any screen size.